 Understanding your senses helps you understand more about how pain is protecting you from harm.

 Meet Dr Tasha Stanton

-Pain Researcher and Brain Bus Boss
+Pain Researcher and Brain Bus Founder

 Tasha has won international awards for her research that uses illusions to help us understand the brain and pain.

 Establishing the Brain Bus enabled Tasha to meet hundreds of Australians during the Rural Outreach Tour, and show them how her groundbreaking research is helping more people to understand pain and recover from this condition.